 PIKALA Bikes are offering a city tour of a different kind in Marrakesh.
 Today we are gliding through the city on imported Dutch bicycles that were recycled and beautifully overhauled at workshops organized by PIKALA for local Moroccan youngsters.
-Our little caravan is in sharp contrast to the usual mopeds, scooters, and motorbikes that populate the streets of the ancient Moroccan city.
+The bikes are in sharp contrast to the usual mopeds, scooters, and motorbikes that populate the streets of the ancient Moroccan city.

-Our first stop is Koutoubia Mosque, Marrakesh’s most famous place of worship.
-Our bike guide, a young local student, talks about Islam and the traditional life of Moroccan Muslims.
+Our first stop is the Koutoubia Mosque, Marrakesh’s most famous place of worship.
+Our bike guide, a young local student, talks about the Islam and the traditional life of Moroccan Muslims.
 As Christians we are unfortunately unable to enter the premises and thus we continue our tour elsewhere.

-At the agreed upon time we meet again at our bikes.
+At the agreed time we meet again at our bikes.
 It’s time for the next highlight: a peek behind the scenes of one of Morocco’s famous Hamams.
 We marvel at the elaborate technology that has provided weary Moroccans and their guests with steam baths for centuries.

 Before we return to the starting point of our journey, however, we visit a neighborhood bakery.
 Every quarter has its own bakery here, where the locals gather with the loafs and pitas they prepared at home to bake them at the communal stone oven.

-PIKALA uses the bicycle to educate and employ the local youth in the tourism and technique sector.
+PIKALA uses the bicycles to educate and to employ the local youths in the tourism and technique sector.
 They train locals to become professional tour guides to provide them with an extra income.
-They have a training program for young locals to become bicycle mechanics.
+Furthermore they have a training program for young locals to become bicycle mechanics.

 PIKALA promotes the bicycle as an alternative for polluting cars, busses and scooters to support a healthy environment.
 Apart from that they have a recycling project by bringing old bicycles from Holland to Marrakech and refurbishing them here to use them for social bicycle projects.